Speedweek forecast, Daytona 500 weather - NASCAR Talk | NBC Sports

 8:30 a.m.
 ET – ARCA group qualifying

-Forecast: High of 67 degrees with a 35% chance of scattered showers.
+Forecast: Cloudy with a high of 68 degrees with a 24% chance of rain.

 9:30 – 10:20 a.m.
 ET – Cup practice (FS2, MRN)

-Forecast: High of 67 degrees with a 35% chance of scattered showers.
+Forecast: High of 71 degrees with a 32% chance of isolated thunderstorms.

 10:40 a.m.
 ET – Xfinity Series qualifying (FS2, moves to FS1 at 11 a.m.)

-Forecast: High of 73 degrees with a 41% chance of scattered thunderstorms.
+Forecast: Cloudy with a high of 73 degrees with a 24% chance of rain.

 12:05 – 12:55 p.m.
 ET – Final Cup practice (FS1, MRN)

-Forecast: High of 74 degrees with a 43% chance of scattered thunderstorms.
+Forecast: Cloudy with a high of 74 degrees with a 24% chance of rain.

 1:30 p.m.
 ET – ARCA race (FS1, MRN)